Table of contents

 When is the next Halifax HPI published?

-The Halifax House Price Index (HPI) is a key barometer of UK house prices, based on Halifax mortgage transaction data, and has been calculated since January 1983.
+The Halifax House Price Index (HPI) is a key barometer of annual property price growth in the UK, based on Halifax mortgage transaction data, and has been calculated since January 1983.

 What is Halifax HPI?